About Us

 Spiritual Formation Director

-Lance Campbell serves as the senior pastor of Landmark Church in Peachtree Corners, Georgia.
+Formerly Lead Pastor of Landmark Church in Peachtree Corners, Georgia, Lance joined Hearts for Eternity on a full time basis in 2024.
 Lance and his wife Ilah are the proud parents of five daughters⎯Shelly, Joanna, Marina, Charity, and Zoe.
-Since the 1990s, Lance has traveled to over 30 countries on six continents to preach the Gospel and equip the Body of Christ.
+Since the 1990s, Lance has traveled to dozens of countries on six continents to preach the Gospel and equip the Body of Christ.
 Lance’s passion is to stir revival by encouraging and training leaders and workers through revelation and insight into the Word of God.

-He has spent the last 35 years preaching and pastoring; discipling young people; leading conferences; and traveling to the nations to preach, to train and encourage leaders, and to help coordinate various global aid and building projects.
+He has spent the last 35 years preaching and pastoring, discipling young people, leading conferences and traveling to the nations to teach, train and encourage leaders, and to help coordinate various global aid and building projects.

 Ruth Askew